maimm2/SEA-Literary-Corpus/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
 This is the corpus presented in the ArabicNLP 2024 conference.
-This corpus includes Modern Standard Arabic, Cairene Egyptian Arabic, and Saidi Egyptian Arabic.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
-## Getting Started
+## Overview
+This corpus includes Modern Standard Arabic, Cairene Egyptian Arabic, and Saidi Egyptian Arabic.
+It contains approximately 3 million words.
+Each file is a .tsv file, randomized by new line.

 <!-- ROADMAP -->
-## Roadmap
+## File Description

-The complete corpus is presented in files titled (1).
-The first file 1.a is the corpus of all novels, with a mix of
-- [ ] Feature 1
+- [ ] 1.a.novel_mixed_merged_output.tsv
+This file
 - [ ] Feature 2
 - [ ] Feature 3
     - [ ] Nested Feature